vestfoldfylke/vestfold-extensions-logging/README.md

 > Semi optional properties:
 > - `AppName`: If not set, the assembly name will be used as AppName property in logs
-> - `Version`: If not set, the assembly version will be used as Version property in logs
+> - `AppVersion`: If not set, the assembly version will be used as Version property in logs

 ```json
 {